meteorhacks/flow-components/README.md

 </template>
 ~~~

 As you can see this is pretty straight forward.
-Parent component send the CPU usage for every 100 millis and then `guage` component will print it.
+Parent component change the CPU usage for every 100 millis and then `guage` component will print it.
 So, what's the issue here?

 Since we get the state as `state$cpuUsage`, it's getting change every 100 millis.
 So, the `gauge` component will get changed at that time too.

+That means existing gauge component will be destroyed and re created again.
 Which is very expensive and we don't need to do something like this.
 That's where state functions are going to help you.
-Before that, let's look at our gauge component.
+Before that, let's look at how we've implemented our gauge component.

 ~~~js
 var component = FlowComponents.create("guage", function(props) {